annanyashah9/amazon-product-recommendation-system/README.md

 2. Building different recommendation systems: Rank-based, Item-Item Similarity, User-User Similarity, Model-Based Collaborative Filtering
 3. Model Evaluation - Precision, Recall, RMSE, F1 Score

-Attached as part of this repo is the dataset utilized, along with the Jupyter Notebook.
-In the notebook is the code used to analyze the dataset, along with insights and observations of the results generated.
+Attached as part of the repo is the Jupyter Notebook, which contains the code used to analyze the dataset, along with insights and observations of the results generated.